jdc-cunningham/cbp-turbotax-csv-parser/README.md

 ### About

-This is a web-based CSV parser to transform an exported `fills.csv` file from CBP to import into Turbotax.
+This is a web-based CSV parser to transform an exported `fills.csv` file from Coinbase Pro for import into Turbotax.

 This is using a FIFO method to generate the buy-sell rows.
 The application is visual in nature so that you can verify the values.